amalog/scratch/principles.md

 # Principle of Legibility

 Weight design decisions 10 to 1 in favor of reading code vs writing code.
 Developers read code far more often than they write it.
 We should optimize for the common case.

+# Principle of Performance

+Give runtime performance the lowest priority among all design factors.
+Because of fast CPUs and cheap cloud servers, runtime performance is rarely worth the associated development cost.
+When performance does matter, code becomes complex and confusing anyway or that component is rewritten in C.  In neither case does the languges typical semantics matter much.